jnozzi/cocoadev.com/markdown/GeeFive.md

 ----

 That thing is just ugly...
 I much preferred the old design.
-I was thinking of getting an iMac, but no way I'm putting that thing on my desk - I'll get a General/PowerBook instead.
-My ideal Mac would be a General/PowerBookGeeFive with a vertical docking station kinda thing...
+I was thinking of getting an iMac, but no way I'm putting that thing on my desk - I'll get a PowerBook instead.
+My ideal Mac would be a PowerBookGeeFive with a vertical docking station kinda thing...
 You'd have all your desktop stuff connected to that and the PB would slide into the dock like a book.
 I wonder if Steve takes product suggestions via email ;)

 ----